Leicester Comedy Festival

-The Leicester Comedy Festival is an annual comedy festival held in a number of venues across Leicester, England early in the year.
+The Leicester Comedy Festival was an annual comedy festival held in a number of venues across Leicester, England early in the year since 1994.
+In 2026 due to financial problems the festival was cancelled.

 History

 In the early 1990s, De Montfort University arts administration student, Geoff Rowe proposed a project to his lecturers to set up and run a comedy festival for Leicester.
 Rowe called Tony Slattery, Harry Hill and Matt Lucas for the inaugural Leicester Comedy Festival in 1994, with 40 events at 23 venues for 5,000 tickets.
 In 1995, the first Leicester Mercury Comedian of the Year Award was given to Stevie Knuckles, the best young comedian, later awarded to Johnny Vegas, Jason Manford, Josh Widdicombe and Romesh Ranganathan.
 Leicester Comedy Fringe events occur in Loughborough, Lutterworth, Foxton, and Coalville.
 Leicester Comedy Festival is Europe's largest and longest-running comedy festival with 560 shows at 64 venues.
 Rowe founded Leicester Comedy Festival with The Big Difference Company, as a charity, providing opportunities for young people to "learn about comedy, address health inequalities and improve people’s well-being", launching The Big Difference venue for up and coming comedy in Leicester.

 Eshaan Akbar, Jo Brand, Sikisa and Stewart Lee, are now Patrons of The Leicester Comedy Festival, joining Tony Slattery.

 The festival attracts over 60,000 people from all over the world and is seen as one of the 'Top 5 comedy festivals in the world'.

 Since then many top stand-up comedians have performed in the festival including Jo Brand, Jack Dee, Dave Gorman, Rory Bremner, Simon Pegg, Alan Davies, Bill Bailey, The Mighty Boosh, Johnny Vegas, Rich Hall, Jimmy Carr, Dara Ó Briain, Russell Howard, Dave Spikey, Harry Hill, Greg Davies, Sarah Millican and Romesh Ranganathan.
 The main programme is also complemented by workshops and outdoor street events to encourage the development of comedy skills.
 Every year towards the end of the Festival the Leicester Mercury Comedian of the Year is announced.

 To begin with, the festival lasted for just seven days.
 In 2010 the duration increased from 10 days to 17 days, then in 2015 it was increased to 19 days.